owensgroup/UnifiedShaderSpecialization/README.md

    UnrealEngine\Engine\Build\BatchFiles\Build.bat -mode=GenerateClangDatabase -Target="UE4Editor Win64 Development" -WaitMutex
    ```

-3) This generated file is very large, and the translator tool take a long time to parse it.
+3) This generated file is very large, and the translator tool takes a long time to parse it.
 We recommend making a copy and editing it to contain just the portions you need.